 Abstract.
 Mountainous grassland slopes can be severely affected by soil erosion, among which shallow landslides are a crucial process, indicating instability of slopes.
 We determine the locations of shallow landslides across different sites to better understand regional differences and to identify their triggering causal factors.
-Ten sites across Switzerland located in the Alps (8) sites), in foothill regions (1 site), and the Jura mountains (1 site) were selected for statistical evaluations.
-For the shallow landslide inventory, we used aerial images (0.25 m) with a deep learning approach (U-Net) to map the locations of eroded sites.
-We used logistic regression with a Group Lasso variable selection method to identify important explanatory variables for predicting the mapped shallow landslides.
+Ten sites across Switzerland located in the Alps (eight sites), in foothill regions (one site) and the Jura Mountains (one site) were selected for statistical evaluations.
+For the shallow-landslide inventory, we used aerial images (0.25 m) with a deep learning approach (U-Net) to map the locations of eroded sites.
+We used logistic regression with a group lasso variable selection method to identify important explanatory variables for predicting the mapped shallow landslides.
 The set of variables consists of traditional susceptibility modelling factors and climate-related factors to represent local as well as cross-regional conditions.
-This set of explanatory variables (predictors) are used to develop individual site models (local evaluation) as well as an all-in-one model (cross-regional evaluation) using all shallow landslide points simultaneously.
-While the local conditions of the ten sites lead to different variable selections, consistently slope and aspect were selected as the essential explanatory variables of shallow landslide susceptibility.
-Accuracy scores range between 70.2 and 79.8% for individual site models.
-The all-in-one model confirms these findings by selecting slope, aspect as well as roughness as the most important explanatory variables (Accuracy = 72.3%).
-Our finding suggest that traditional susceptibility variables describing geomorphological and geological conditions yield satisfactory results for all tested regions.
-However, for two sites with lower model accuracy, important processes may be under-represented with the available explanatory variables.
-The regression models for sites with an east-west oriented valley axis performed slightly better than models for north-south oriented valleys, which may be due to the influence of exposition related processes.
-Additionally, model performance is higher for Alpine sites, suggesting that core explanatory variables are understood for these areas.
+This set of explanatory variables (predictors) are used to develop individual-site models (local evaluation) as well as an allin-one model (cross-regional evaluation) using all shallowlandslide points simultaneously.
+While the local conditions of the 10 sites lead to different variable selections, consistently slope and aspect were selected as the essential explanatory variables of shallow-landslide susceptibility.
+Accuracy scores range between 70.2 % and 79.8 % for individual site models.
+The all-in-one model confirms these findings by selecting slope, aspect and roughness as the most important explanatory variables (accuracy = 72.3 %).
+Our findings suggest that traditional susceptibility variables describing geomorphological and geological conditions yield satisfactory results for all tested regions.
+However, for two sites with lower model accuracy, important processes may be underrepresented with the available explanatory variables.
+The regression models for sites with an east-west-oriented valley axis performed slightly better than models for north- south-oriented valleys, which may be due to the influence of exposition-related processes.
+Additionally, model performance is higher for alpine sites, suggesting that core explanatory variables are understood for these areas.